yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

 For details of the API, see [Create proxy API](https://d-api.docs.stoplight.io/api-reference/devops-api/create-proxy).

-## Promote an API proxy
+## Promote an AMPLIFY SaaS Gateway API proxy

 The `promote` command deploys the latest revision of the API proxy to a target runtime group.
-It returns the URL of the deployed API proxy and, if you specified API key client authentication, a set of API keys to access the API proxy.
+It returns the URL of the deployed API proxy and, if you have specified an API key client authentication, a set of API keys to access the API proxy.

-Enter the following command to promote the latest revision of an API proxy to the `Prod Runtime`:
+To promote the latest revision of an API proxy to the `Prod Runtime`, run the following command.
+You must specify the full path to the YAML configuration file that describes your API and the target runtime group where the API proxy revision is to be deployed:

 ```
 amplify central proxies promote /myservices/my_service_config.yaml --target="Prod Runtime"
 ```

-Specify the full path to the YAML configuration file that describes your API and the target runtime group where the API proxy revision is to be deployed.

 To promote a specific revision of an API proxy that is already deployed on a runtime group, you can optionally specify a source runtime group.
-Enter the following command to promote the API proxy revision deployed on `Test Runtime` to the `Prod Runtime`:
+To promote the API proxy revision deployed on `Test Runtime` to the `Prod Runtime`:

 ```
 amplify central proxies promote /myservices/my_service_config.yaml --source="Test Runtime" --target="Prod Runtime"